AHSEC Class 12 Indigo Important Questions Answers 2026 [HS 2nd Year English Solution]

 11. Where was Rajkumar Shukla from?

-ANS: Rajkumar Shukla was from Champaran in the foothills of Himalayas, near Nepal
+Answer: Rajkumar Shukla was from Champaran in the foothills of Himalayas, near Nepal.

 13. Where did Gandhi and Shukla board a train to?